BenGrainger/video_background/README.md

 # video_background
-some notebooks going ideas on how to chunck videos into more managable sized clips for image processing down the line
+some notebooks trying different approaches to how to chunck videos into more managable sized clips for image processing down the line